awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 **To resend the confirmation email for a domain registration**

 1. Check the email address for the registrant contact and, if necessary, update it\.
-For more information, see [Updating Contact Information and Ownership for a Domain](domain-update-contacts.md)\.
+For more information, see [Updating contact information and ownership for a domain](domain-update-contacts.md)\.

 1. Check the spam folder in your email application for an email from one of the following email addresses\.